A person running along a sandy beach with the ocean in the background.

 Three hours later, the team is still debating whether the CEO should wear the blue tie or the red one.
 (Spoiler: They went with no tie, just to keep things bold.)

-Classic Clandestine Moments
+Classic Behind-the-Scenes Moments

 1. The Script Panic – Everyone agreed on the script, but now no one likes it.
 Cue last-minute rewrites.